-There’s no specific nutrient, supplement or remedy which boosts immunity.
+There’s no specific nutrient, supplement or remedy which BOOSTS immunity.
 So, is that license to eat whatever foods you want?

 Boosting immunity is quite a controversial statement, “supporting immunity” may be more accurate and if we choose that term then yes there are some things you can do to “support” immunity.

-Let’s get the message straight.
+Let’s get the message right.
 5-a-day is an absolute MINIMUM.
 It’s to avoid serious conditions like bowel cancer NOT more minor conditions like the common cold.
 Right now, I’m imagining like most people you’re thinking it’s probably a good idea to do as much as you can to help your immunity.

 30 plant-sources is a reasonable amount to provide the VARIETY of fibre which your good bacteria (microbiota) feed on.
 Check out our Bitesize Nutrition podcast (iTunes & Spotify) with Tim Spector to hear his take on why it’s important and how he achieves it.
 If you’re new to podcasts you can listen free without registration on your phone or PC by clicking on the podcast link in this paragraph, or listen to Bitesize Nutrition on iTunes & Spotify.